DiseaseOntology/HumanDiseaseOntology/README.md

 DO website: http://www.disease-ontology.org

 DO production has moved to OWL (November 2015).
-DO'sSVN repository has been retired.
+DO's SVN repository has been retired.

 A tutorial describing DO's editorial activies is available at: https://github.com/DiseaseOntology/HumanDiseaseOntology/blob/master/src/ontology/README-editors.md